nandhakumarNallasamy/cc_blockchain/README.md

 - **Audit Trails:** Creates immutable records of model updates and fraud determinations
 - **Verification:** Enables cryptographic verification of model integrity
 - **Decision Transparency:** Records model decisions for accountability

+## Dataset Download

+**IMPORTANT:** The credit card fraud detection dataset is not included in this repository due to its large size.

+### How to Get the Dataset
+1. Visit the Kaggle dataset page: [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
+2. Download the `creditcard.csv` file
+3. Place the `creditcard.csv` file in the project's root directory

+### Dataset Details
+- 284,807 transactions from European cardholders
+- 492 fraudulent transactions (0.172% of the total)
+- 28 anonymized features (V1-V28) for privacy protection
+- Original transaction amount and time variables
+- Class labels indicating fraud (1) or legitimate (0) transactions

 ## Components